logo

 “We had old scores to settle.
 Come on, let’s go!”
 The woman, whom I now definitely recognized as Sonya, urged me to stand up.

 I tried to obey her, but I staggered heavily and had to grab the floor with my hands to prevent it from slipping away from under my feet.
-I stayed like that for a few moments until the world trembled nervously before my eyes with a smaller and smaller amplitude and finally stopped moving.
-Then I tried to rise again, but I still felt sick and was afraid I would throw up.
+I stayed like this for a few moments until the world trembled nervously before my eyes with a smaller and smaller amplitude and finally stopped moving.
+Then I rose again, but I still felt sick and was afraid I would throw up.
 Sonya took me under her arm and helped me keep my balance, after which we waddled unsteadily toward the end of the corridor and down the stairs.
 The entire time, she supported me with one hand, and with the other, she held the bed cover to her body.
-Soon we reached the ground floor and left the building.
+We reached the ground floor a few minutes later and left the building.

 As soon as we stepped into the yard, I knew something strange had happened while I was in the house.
-At first, I had no distinctive idea, and I thought the sensation was a product of my fainting, but after a while, I realized the air was strangely cool and rich in oxygen for the first time in a couple of months.
+At first, I had no distinctive idea what it was, and I thought the sensation was a product of my fainting, but after a while, I realized the air was strangely crisp and rich in oxygen for the first time in a couple of months.
 It was the touch of autumn!
-I had actually been waiting for this moment for so long that I felt happy as a Bedouin kid in the middle of the Sahara Desert, on whose dark nose a naughty white snowflake just fell.
+I had been waiting for it for so long that I felt almost as happy as a Bedouin kid in the middle of the Sahara Desert, on whose dark nose a naughty white snowflake had just fallen.

 I opened my mouth and breathed deeply.
 My lungs filled with crisp air, and its freshness drove the sticky summer lethargy that paralyzed me out of my system.
-Then I suddenly felt so tired.
-I wanted to forget everything about this damn case—the police, the contract, my financial problems… I just wanted to sit by the ocean with a bottle of gin and drown my brain in alcohol, listening to the waves breaking against the shore and the seagulls crying.
+Then I unexpectedly felt so tired.
+I suddenly wanted to forget everything about this damn case—the police, the contract, my financial problems—and I just wished to sit by the ocean with a bottle of gin, drowning my brain in alcohol, listening to the waves breaking against the shore and the seagulls crying.

 After a few moments, I let go of Sonya because I felt much better and looked around myself.
 There were many cops everywhere in the yard.
-Most were doing things that didn’t even remotely qualify as work.
+Most were doing things that didn’t even remotely qualify as police work.
 They were smoking cigarettes, chatting with colleagues, and laughing with no worries bothering their minds.
-Among them, I recognized Inspector Greensboro, who was coming toward us.
-Soon, he approached and cleared his throat, but he only stared at me instead of saying something.
-I had no idea how I looked, but based on his expression, it clearly wasn’t good.
-I had the feeling he didn’t see me, but a tyrannosaur with his grandmother’s hipbone sticking out of its mouth!
+Among them, I recognized Inspector Greensboro coming toward us.
+Soon, he approached and cleared his throat but only stared at me instead of saying anything.
+I had no idea how I looked, but based on his expression, it clearly wasn’t well.
+He seemed like a man who had seen a tyrannosaur with his grandmother’s hipbone sticking out of its mouth!

 “Are you okay, Mellrow?”
-After a while, he asked me the stupidest question ever.
+After a while, the inspector asked me the stupidest question ever.

 “I’m fine,” I answered, sobbing and coughing because my eyes and throat were still sore from the smoke grenades, and the moisture in the air suddenly made it worse.
-After a short struggle to stop it, I lost the battle and unleashed myself, crying openly.
+After a short struggle to take a breath, I lost the battle and unleashed myself, crying openly.

 “Do you need medical care?”
 Greensboro asked me sympathetically, nodding toward my wounded leg.

-Wiping my tears, I grunted, and my eyes accidentally fell on a police dog not far from us.
-It obviously cried too.
+Wiping my tears, my eyes accidentally fell on a police dog near us.
+It obviously cried, too.
 “It’s just a scratch.
 Don’t worry!”
 I refused his help, still wondering what was wrong with the animal.
 However, I must have looked at it too fixedly because I heard the inspector’s voice explain.

 “It’s the tear gas.
 She’ll be alright soon.”

 “Tear gas?
-I thought that shit didn’t affect dogs!”
+I thought this shit didn’t affect dogs!”
 I burst into tears again.

-I reluctantly turned my head to him, frowning at the fact that he could teach me something, but I said nothing.
-I didn’t want to waste my time here and wondered how to get rid of him, but just then, a police sergeant came to us and interrupted our conversation.
+I reluctantly turned my head to him, frowning, because it felt unpleasant that a guy like him could teach me something, but I said nothing.
+I didn’t want to waste my time, so I just wondered how to get rid of him instead.
+Right then, a police sergeant came to us and interrupted our conversation.
 He informed the inspector that FBI agents had blocked Kurvallo’s car a couple of miles down the road, and there was no escape.
 The officer promised it was a sure thing.
 Except for the DEA chief, a woman wearing a distinctive pair of white pants was also inside the vehicle, he added.
 Greensboro nodded silently and looked back at us.

-“Is this the girl you were looking for?” he wanted to know, glancing at Sonya, whose “garment’s” front had loosened a bit and now revealed one of her breasts, just like Delacroix’s Liberty in his famous painting.
+“Is this the girl you were looking for?” he wanted to know, glancing at Sonya, whose “garment’s” front had loosened a bit, and now one of her breasts was out, just like Delacroix’s Liberty in his famous painting.

 “Yes, she is.”